cristian1604/mips/README.md

 * [Xilinx] - FPGA design solution to synthesis and simulation
 * [MARS] - **M**IPS **A**ssembler and **R**untime **S**imulator

-### Diagram
+### Block Diagram
 ![Block diagram](https://github.com/cristian1604/mips/blob/master/img/mips.png)

 ### Bibliography
-  - Digital Design and Computer Architecture - David Money Harris & Sarah L. Harris (2007 Elsiever)
+  - *Digital Design and Computer Architecture* - David Money Harris & Sarah L. Harris (2007 Elsiever)
-  - Computer Organization and Design - David A. Patterson & John L. Hennessy (2012 Morgan Kauffman)
+  - *Computer Organization and Design - David A. Patterson & John L. Hennessy* (2012 Morgan Kauffman)

-License
+About
 ----
-GNU
+Developed by Cristian Bottazzi  `cbottazzi @ ful.unl.edu.ar` Computer Organization - Computer Engineering
+Facultad de Ingeniería y Ciencias Hídricas - Universidad Nacional del Litoral

 [//]: # (These are reference links used in the body of this note and get stripped out when the markdown processor does its job.
 There is no need to format nicely because it shouldn't be seen.
 Thanks SO - http://stackoverflow.com/questions/4823468/store-comments-in-markdown-syntax)